typesense/typesense-website/docs-site/content/guide/natural-language-search.md

 var fs = require('fs/promises')

 const carsInJsonl = await fs.readFile('cars.jsonl')
-// You should increase the connection timeout to at least 5 minutes when indexing typesense({ isServer: true }).collections('cars').documents().import(carsInJsonl)
+// IMPORTANT: Be sure to increase connectionTimeoutSeconds to at least 5 minutes or more for imports,
+//  when instantiating the client typesense({ isServer: true }).collections('cars').documents().import(carsInJsonl)
 ```